bob1de/hass-apps/docs/apps/schedy/tips-and-tricks.rst

 Motion-Triggered Lights
 -----------------------

 Scheduling lights is really easy with the ``switch`` actor type.
 Even associating motion sensors isn't too complicated with just a single automation and an additional schedule rule.
-This is very similar to the procedure used for :ref:`schedy/tips-and-tricks/open-door-or-window-detection`.
+The procedure is identical to that used for :ref:`schedy/tips-and-tricks/open-door-or-window-detection`, except that the ``binary_sensor`` entities now report motion instead of open windows and the value needs to be set to ``"on"`` while motion is detected.

 Let's assume the following:

-1. You've got a room named ``entrance`` configured in Schedy with one or more light actors.
+1. You've got a room named ``entrance`` configured in Schedy with one or more lights as actors.

 2. There'S a motion sensor ``binary_sensor.entrance_motion`` that switches to ``on`` when motion is detected.